Karaka-Management/User-Guide/security/application.md

 * We mostly use soft deletes making it possible to restore most of the database data unless overwritten
 * We provide extensive user and group permission handling
 * Our default server configuration prevents the direct execution of any scripts aside from the main application
+* We perform basic checks on user uploads